pjflanagan/digital-resume/README.md

 3. The deployed site fetches `content/*.json` from `raw.githubusercontent.com` on page load (`src/content/fetchContent.ts`), so the new copy appears within ~5 minutes (the raw GitHub cache).
 The build-time copy of the JSON is the initial render and the fallback if the fetch fails.

 Any commit touching files outside `content/` triggers a normal Netlify deploy.

+Images follow the same pattern: personal photos, company/school logos, and project screenshots live in `content/images/{personal,experience,projects}` and are loaded from raw GitHub at runtime (`contentImage()` in `src/content/fetchContent.ts`), so uploading an image through the CMS skips the rebuild too.
+Site chrome (icons, social cards, backgrounds, noise) stays in `static/img`.
+Content JSON may store either a bare filename (resolved against the section's folder) or a full URL (what the CMS image widget writes).

 ### Updating content